HoneyRoasted/Jype/README.md

 }
 ```
 Additionally, Jype is continuously built with [GitHub actions](https://github.com/HoneyRoasted/Jype/actions).
 You
-may also download the repository and build from source using the `build.sh` script.
+may also download the repository and build from source using Gradle or the `build.sh` script.